Dental bridges

 If bridges are well looked after, and that includes keeping the surrounding teeth healthy so they can continue to provide a solid foundation, they should last for over ten years.

-What is a bridge?
+What is a dental bridge?

-How is a bridge fitted?
+How is a dental bridge fitted?

-How do I look after my bridge?
+How do I look after my dental bridge?

 Plans & fees